amanvirparhar/chaplin/README.md

    CHAPLIN_LLM_MODEL=gemini-2.5-flash \     # or use Hydra override: llm.model="gemini-2.5-flash"
      uv run main.py config_filename=./configs/LRS3_V_WER19.1.ini detector=mediapipe
    ```
+   Or - edit the Hydra config to set your preferred model permanently. (its in hydra_configs/default.yaml)
    For other providers, install their plugin manually via `uv pip install llm-<provider>` and set the matching API key (see `.env.example` for guidance).
 4. Install [`uv`](https://github.com/astral-sh/uv).
 5. Install the Python dependencies declared in `pyproject.toml`: